bvandewe/cml-cloud-manager/notes/FRONTEND_WEB_COMPONENTS_MIGRATION_COMPLETE.md

 **Status**: Migration complete and production-ready ✅

-The CML Cloud Manager frontend has been successfully refactored from an unmaintainable 1,104-line monolith to a modular Web Components architecture using Pub/Sub pattern.
+The Lablet Cloud Manager frontend has been successfully refactored from an unmaintainable 1,104-line monolith to a modular Web Components architecture using Pub/Sub pattern.
 All objectives achieved:

 - ✅ **Maintainability improved**: 8 modular components with clear boundaries
 - ✅ **Real-time performance**: 6x faster (300ms→50ms)